Doomlands/blookethack/README.md

 FORKING IS NOT PERMITED

 Forking must be aproved by me and only me!!!! if you fork this repository without permision you will be banned from this repository!!!
-Park-Sauce will respond faster than GS, so contact Park-Sauce at ottparker722@gmail.com or parkerpaulott@gmail.com then I can text GS faster.
+Park-Sauce will respond faster than GS, so contact Park-Sauce at ottparker722@gmail.com then I can text GS to get your forks faster.

 Thanks, Park-Sauce, GS